404Setup/404Setup/README.md

 ## Mods lifecycle adjustment
+Due to some issues in life, my time is getting less and less, and now I can only make adjustments to the life cycle of all mods.

 - **KryptonFNP**: Versions lower than 1.21.1 will no longer be synchronized with subsequent updates (there will be no 0.2.17)
 - **FixMCStats FNP**: Versions below 1.21.5 will no longer be synchronized with subsequent updates (regardless of whether they have been released); Each update cycle is at least 45 days.